aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 ### Initialization

 After completing the installation, we're going to find out which sites should be the main entrance of our web applications.
-It also means that you should find out your main component which will be mounted at the begiining.
+It also means that you should find out your main component which will be mounted at the begining.